MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/install.md

   nix run github:Cryolitia/nur-packages#maa-cli-nightly
   ```

-  Stable is the `maa-cli` that packaged in [nixpkgs](https://github.com/NixOS/nixpkgs/blob/nixos-unstable/pkgs/by-name/ma/maa-cli/package.nix), using the nixpkgs's Rust toolchain；Nightly is in [NUR](https://github.com/Cryolitia/nur-packages/blob/master/pkgs/maa-assistant-arknights/maa-cli.nix), use the Beta Channel of Rust toolchain, automatically update and builds for verification by Github Action daily.
+  Stable is the maa-cli packaged in [nixpkgs](https://github.com/NixOS/nixpkgs/blob/nixos-unstable/pkgs/by-name/ma/maa-cli/package.nix), using the nixpkgs's Rust toolchain; Nightly is in [NUR](https://github.com/Cryolitia/nur-packages/blob/master/pkgs/maa-assistant-arknights/maa-cli.nix), uses the Beta Channel of Rust toolchain, automatically updates and builds for verification by Github Action daily.

 - Users using Homebrew on Linux please refer to the macOS installation method above.